SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 - Use this for only Yambo version 5.1.0, 5.1.1., as of now.
 - Right now this works only with 2D single layers.
 I will update for bulk also.
 - You should be fully aware of recent QE and Yambo variables.
+- Requires the use of SlepC module in Yambo.
+Install this if you don't have.

 <p style='text-align: justify;'>This is my automatic version 1.0 running script for YAMBO v5.1.
 I have tried to write the flow in a super easy to understand format, so that anyone can run these lengthy and cascaded consecutive flows without losing much time in between.
 The folder names are compatible also to the yambopy process-flow.
 The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with additional modifications from my side.</p>